bostaneman-pixel/EHSAN-Algorithm/README.md

-# Universal Density-Based Optimization Algorithm — Version 2
+# Universal Density-Based Optimization Algorithm

 ## Overview
-Version 2 introduces a universal, density-driven optimization algorithm based on a **molecular fusion mechanism** and **adaptive micro line search**.
+introduces a universal, density-driven optimization algorithm based on a **molecular fusion mechanism** and **adaptive micro line search**.
 The algorithm requires no problem-specific tuning and performs consistently across smooth, multimodal, and deceptive landscapes.

-This version is the successor to **Version 1.5**, with major improvements in stability and performance.

 ---